 Staff guidelines to promote positive behaviour

-Signs and symbols are used to reinforce positive behaviour as a visual tool.

 All adults caring for children at Stonehill will ensure that the ideas of the Nursery are applied consistently so those children have the security of knowing what to expect and can build up useful habits of behaviour.
 It has to be remembered that we are not born knowing how to share and play co-operatively and children need not only to be told but also to learn from example.

 All adults will be a positive role model for children with regards to friendliness, care and courtesy.
 We praise the children consistently for positive behaviour.
+Signs, symbols and Makaton are used to reinforce positive behaviour visually to support children who at the early stages of learning English or who have special education needs..

 Adults in Stonehill Nursery will praise and endorse desirable behaviour such as kindness and willingness to share.
 The Nursery displays this for parents and visitors to see on the ‘Wow’ wall.

+Staff will use a number of strategies to support and promote the development of positive behaviour.
+These include:

+Teaching children to use sand timers to support sharing

+Staff using ‘three spots’ as a visual countdown to an activity finishing

+Using a set routine e.g. singing songs, ringing of the bell

+Staff in the nursery will use consistent language including:

+Kind hands, kind feet

+Children being taught how to respond e.g. hand up ‘I don’t like it’.

-Response to and recording of negative behaviour
+Response to and recording of misbehaviour

-In case of serious behaviour such as bullying, racial or other abuse the unacceptability of the behaviour and the attitudes will be made clear immediately but by means of explanation rather than personal blame.
+In case of serious misbehaviour such as bullying, racial or other abuse the unacceptability of the behaviour and the attitudes will be made clear immediately but by means of explanation rather than personal blame.
 This will be reported to parents at the end of the session.

-Any problems will be handled in a developmentally appropriate fashion respecting children’s individual level of understanding and maturity.
+Any problems will be handled in a developmentally appropriate fashion respecting children’s individual level of understanding and developmental stage.
 If a child smacks or hurts another child or adult, a member of staff will explain to the child what they have done wrong encouraging them to say sorry to the person they have upset and possibly remove them from the situation.
+Misbehaviour will be linked back to the classroom rules that are displayed using widget symbols.

+Misbehaviours will be logged using integris.
 Ongoing behaviour concerns will be discussed with the parents and a plan will be developed to support consistency between home and school.